SumitBahl02/MARAG/README.md

    git clone https://github.com/username/MARAG.git
    cd MARAG
    ```
-2. 🛠️ Install the required dependencies:
+2. 🛠️ Install the necessary dependencies:
    ```bash
    pip install -r requirements.txt
    ```
-3. 🆙 Set up any additional configuration as needed (e.g., API keys for external data sources).
+3. 🆙 Configure additional settings as required, such as API keys for external data sources.

 ---

 ## 🚀 Usage

-1. 🔊 Run the main script to start the MARAG system:
+1. 🔊 Start the MARAG system by running the main script:
    ```bash
    python main.py
    ```
-2. 📈 Input financial data or connect the system to a data stream.
+2. 📈 Provide financial data or connect the system to a live data stream.
-3. 🔄 Review the outputs, including data insights, reasoning, and generation results.
+3. 🔄 Review the generated insights, reasoning results, and data analysis outputs.

 ---